simitpatel/gpagespeed/README.md

 # Functions in gpagespeed

+`speedfinder`
-<strong>`speedfinder`</strong> The `speedfinder` function returns a dataframe with a single observation and columns of numeric data as its response.
+The `speedfinder` function returns a dataframe with a single observation and columns of numeric data as its response.
 It accepts three arguments:

 * _url_: The url argument refers to the URL of the document on which the PageSpeed Insights API should be run and the corresponding summary metrics returned.
 * _strategy_: This argument should have one of two potential text string inputs: "`desktop`" or "`mobile`" to denote the device context that the PageSpeed Insights API should use in its evaluation.
 * _key_: This is the key that is required to use the API.
 [Visit Google's Developer Console](https://developers.google.com/console/help/using-keys) to obtain your free key.

+`speedlist`
-<strong>`speedlist`</strong> The `speedlist` function is like the `speedfinder` function, but allows processing of many URLs and returns a dataframe in which each observation corresponds to a unique URL.
+The `speedlist` function is like the `speedfinder` function, but allows processing of many URLs and returns a dataframe in which each observation corresponds to a unique URL.
 Like `speedfinder`, it accepts three arguments:

 * _pagelist_: A list object in which each item in the list is a URL listed as a character string.
 * _strategy_: This argument should have one of two potential text string inputs: "`desktop`" or "`mobile`" to denote the device context that the PageSpeed Insights API should use in its evaluation.